MicrosoftDocs/architecture-center/docs/resiliency/index.md

 Two concepts related to resilient deployment are *infrastructure as code* and *immutable infrastructure*.

 * **Infrastructure as code** is the practice of using code to provision and configure infrastructure.
 Infrastructure as code may use a declarative approach or an imperative approach (or a combination of both).
 Resource Manager templates are an example of a declarative approach.
 PowerShell scripts are an example of an imperative approach.
 * **Immutable infrastructure** is the principle that you shouldn’t modify infrastructure after it’s deployed to production.
-Otherwise, you can get into a state where ad hoc changes have been applied, making it difficult to know exactly what has changed, and hard to reason about the system.
+Otherwise, you can get into a state where ad hoc changes have been applied, so it's hard to know exactly what changed, and hard to reason about the system.

 Another question is how to roll out an application update.
 We recommend techniques such as blue-green deployment or canary releases, which push updates in highly controlled way to minimize possible impacts from a bad deployment.